kinsta-content/node-js-photo-sharing-app/Chapters/01 - Chapter 1/README.md

 ---

-# 1.13 Responding with HTML
+# 1.13 Responding With HTML

 We have been responding to requests up to this point with static text, but this is a course on how to build a web application that works in browsers - so we should probably use html, right?
 Right!